vjeuel/CSS_optimized/README.md

 * In the style.css I moved up .content-box, .content-box img and .content-box h2, so they all stay under the */ ARTICLES CONNECTED TO NAV LINK */ area.

-* On .content-box set height to auto and added overflow auto, so the blue boxes increase height accordingly to the movement of the text inside.

 * Added letter-spacing to a, p, h2 and h3.

 * Moved the font-family form where they were to the h1, h2, h3, a and p tags.